 No, it is NOT the same, and I never said so.
-Fact is that MMTers say (i) don’t tax for revenue and (ii) don’t tax the rich: “Bill Mitchell is politically consistent.
+The fact is that MMTers say (i) don’t tax for revenue and (ii) don’t tax the rich: “Bill Mitchell is politically consistent.
 He not only promotes deficit spending but also downplays the idea of taxing the rich and closing their tax havens: ‘Do we need the rich’s money?’
 ‘No’.”#1

-As good foot soldiers of the Oligarchy, MMTers see to it that the rich get their profits via deficit-spending/money-creation, their interests on government bonds, which the IRS conveniently takes from WeThePeople, and that the rich’s tax rates are low and the loopholes are big and that the foundations/charities/think tanks/lobbies are tax exempt.
+As good foot soldiers of the Oligarchy, MMTers see to it that the rich get their profits via deficit-spending/money-creation, their interest on government bonds, which the IRS conveniently takes from WeThePeople, and that the rich’s tax rates are low and the loopholes are big and that the foundations/charities/think tanks/lobbies are tax exempt.

-The thing is that billionaire folks like Pete Peterson are really that daft that they complain about deficit-spending/money-creation.
+The thing is that billionaire folks like Pete Peterson are really so daft that they complain about deficit-spending/money-creation.
 Capitalism is already for a long time on the life-support of public deficit-spending.* Zero deficit means zero macroeconomic profit.
 Any complaints of the Oligarchy about the State saving Capitalism from breakdown are pure madness.

 On this point Stephanie Kelton is right: “The Wealthy Are Victims of Their Own Propaganda.”

-From the standpoint of simple self-interest and because of Public Deficit = Private Profit, the one-percenters and their useful academic idiots should consistently argue FOR deficit spending and the ninety-nine-percenters and their useful academic idiots should consistently argue AGAINST it.#2
+From the standpoint of simple self-interest and because of Public Deficit = Private Profit, the one-percenters and their useful academic idiots should consistently argue FOR deficit spending, and the ninety-nine-percenters and their useful academic idiots should consistently argue AGAINST it.#2

 Curiously, it’s just the opposite.